jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 - [Argo CD](#argo-cd)
 - [Reference](#reference)

+## Motivation

+I built [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/) previosuly.
+Due to the maintaining cost is not so cheap, I tried [VirtualBox implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and [minikube single cluster implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).

+But VirtualBox network was unstable and minikube lacks scalability.
+So I decided to try out Raspberry Pi cluster which includes 1 master and 2 worker nodes.

 ## Raspberry Pi Setup <a class="headerlink" href="#raspberry-pi-setup" title="Permanent link"> ¶</a>

 You need to have minimum 1 master node and 1 worker node.
-To make the cluster highly available, odd number of master node (1, 3, 5 ...) and more than 2 worker nodes are ideal.
-I chose SSD over microSD card which seemed to have poor performance and lack durability.
+But in order to make the cluster highly available, more than 2 worker nodes and odd number of master node (1, 3, 5 ...) are required.
+I chose SSD over microSD card as the Hard Drive.
+The microSD storage seemed to have poor performance and bad durability.
 Installing NVME SSD requires M.2 HAT+ and additional configuration in Linux.

 <img src="https://imgur.com/Av7PzuR.jpg" alt="pi-cluster" width="600">

+<sub><i>Without fans</i></sub>

 - Hardware
     - 3 x Raspberry pi 5 (1 master, 2 workers)